ovh/docs/pages/platform/ai-training/36_TUTO_streamlit/guide.en-gb.md

 section: Tutorials
 order: 7
 ---

-**Last updated 5th of June, 2021.**
+*Last updated 5th of June, 2021.*

 ## Objective

 [Streamlit](https://streamlit.io/) is a python framework that turns scripts into shareable web application.

-The purpose of this tutorial is to provide a concrete example on how to build and use a custom Docker image for Streamlit applications.
+The purpose of this tutorial is to provide a concrete example on how to build and use a custom docker image for a streamlit applications.

 ## Requirements